cooperaj/wow-armory-character/readme.txt

 == Upgrade Notice ==

 = 0.9.7 =
+Your activity feed can now be shown - complete with icons - just like your armory page.

 = 0.9.6 =
 This update makes changes to how the talents are displayed due to the changes to talents in 5.0.4